lirulan/HW/Blog.Core-master/README-en.md

 </div>

-Blog.Core is an enterprise-class back-to-back separation framework for.NET Core5.0 API + Vue 2.x + RBAC.
+HW is an enterprise-class back-to-back separation framework for.NET Core5.0 API + Vue 2.x + RBAC.
 Website: http://apk.neters.club/.doc/
-Has been used by several companies: [click to view list] (https://github.com/anjoy8/Blog.Core/issues/75)
+Has been used by several companies: [click to view list] (https://github.com/anjoy8/HW/issues/75)

 Project single deployment, concurrent at 400~500, all normal (do not guarantee their own various error writing).
 The effect is even better if the load is matched.